Basic Usage

 func main() {

-// includeDirs: specify include paths, defaults to using relative paths from the current file to find includes
+// includeDirs: specify include paths, default uses relative path of current file to find includes

 p, err := generic.NewThriftFileProvider("./YOUR_IDL_PATH")